 m.
 Model Office: A model office converts many contracts with similar features into one contract with specific features for modeling purposes.

 n.
-Pre-Packaged Scenarios: The prepackaged scenarios are the year-by-year asset returns that may be used (but are not mandated) in projections related to the alternative methodology.
-These scenarios are available on the Academy website.

-o.
 Quota-Share Reinsurance: In this type of reinsurance treaty, the same proportion is ceded on all cessions.
 The reinsurer assumes a set percentage of risk for the same percentage of the premium, minus an allowance for the ceding company’s expenses.

+o.
+Resets: A reset benefit results in a future minimum guaranteed benefit being set equal to the contract’s account value at previous set date(s) after contract inception.

 p.
-Resets: A reset benefit results in a future minimum guaranteed benefit being set equal to the contract’s account value at previous set date(s) after contract inception.
+Risk Mitigation Strategy: A risk mitigation strategy is a device to reduce the probability and/or impact of a risk below an acceptable threshold.

 q.
-Risk Mitigation Strategy: A risk mitigation strategy is a device to reduce the probability and/or impact of a risk below an acceptable threshold.
+Risk Profile: Risk profile in these requirements relates to the prescribed asset class categorized by the volatility of returns associated with that class.

 r.
-Risk Profile: Risk profile in these requirements relates to the prescribed asset class categorized by the volatility of returns associated with that class.
+Risk Transfer Arrangements: A risk transfer arrangement shifts risk exposures (e.g., the responsibility to pay at least a portion of future contingent claims) away from the original insurer.

 s.
-Risk Transfer Arrangements: A risk transfer arrangement shifts risk exposures (e.g., the responsibility to pay at least a portion of future contingent claims) away from the original insurer.
+Roll-Up: A roll-up benefit results in the guaranteed value associated with a minimum contractual guarantee increasing at a contractually defined interest rate.

 t.
-Roll-Up: A roll-up benefit results in the guaranteed value associated with a minimum contractual guarantee increasing at a contractually defined interest rate.

-u.
 Volatility: Volatility refers to the annualized standard deviation of asset returns.

 3. Contract-by-Contract Application for Contracts That Contain No Guaranteed Living or Death Benefits

-The Alternative Methodology reserve for each contract that contains no guaranteed living or death benefits shall be determined by applying AG 33.
-The application shall assume a return on separate account assets equal to the year of issue valuation interest rate less appropriate asset based charges.
+The Alternative Methodology reserve for each contract that contains no guaranteed living or death benefits shall be determined by applying Guideline XXXIII in VM-C. The application shall assume a return on separate account assets equal to the valuation interest rate for a non-variable annuity with similar features issued during the first calendar quarter of the same calendar year less appropriate asset-based charges.
 It also shall assume a return for any fixed separate account and general account options equal to the rates guaranteed under the contract.

-The reserve for such contracts shall be no less than the cash surrender value on the valuation date, as defined in Section 1.E.2.

-4. Contract-by-Contract Application for Contracts That Contain GMDBs only
+4. Contract-by-Contract Application for Contracts That Contain GMDBs Only

 For each contract, factors are used to determine a dollar amount, equal to

-R CA FE GC (as described below), that is to be added to that contract’s cash surrender value as of the valuation date.
+R x (CA + FE) + GC (as described below), that is to be added to that contract’s cash surrender value as of the valuation date.
 The dollar amount to be added for any given contract may be negative, zero or positive.
 The factors that are applied to each contract shall reflect the following attributes as of the valuation date.

 a.
 The contractual features of the variable annuity product.